mikechen66/Inception-ResNet/README.md

 total size of parameters up 37.5%.
 It is incurred by the lambda function that generats a serious side effect.

-The Inception-Resnet A, B and C blocks are 35 x 35, 17 x 17 and 8 x 8 respectively in the gride size.
-Please note the filters in the joint convoluation for A B and C blocks are respectively 384, 1154 and 2048.
+The Inception-Resnet A, B and C blocks are 35 x 35, 17 x 17 and 8 x 8 respectively in the grid size.
+Please note the filters in the joint convoluation for A, B and C blocks are respectively 384, 1154 and 2048.
 However, the realistic scenario is a little different.